-MD Anderson's platform, which uses the exclusive Sleeping Beauty system, or SB system, generates and characterizes new CAR-T designs, which enables a high throughput approach to evaluate the CAR-T. This "EZ-CAR-T" non-viral system is used to fashion immuno-receptors that differ in specificity and ability to activate T cells.
-These CAR-T molecules are evaluated in a "go/no go" system based on serial killing and protection of T cells from activation-induced cell death.
-Non-viral gene transfer using the SB system is unique in the field of oncology.
-Examples of cell engineering techniques that we expect to employ with the SB system are induced pluripotent stem cell (iPSC) processing technologies combined with Laser-enabled Analysis and Processing, or LEAP®, which consists of computerized image-based selection and laser processing for very rapid cell identification and purification as well as AttSite® Recombinases, which involves stable, targeted gene integration and expression with proprietary serine recombinases.
-We believe the advanced DNA vectors derived from SB can be used to avoid the expense and manufacturing difficulty associated with creating CAR-T cells using viral vectors.
-After electroporation, the transposon/transposase improves the efficiency of integration of plasmids used to express CAR and other transgenes in T cells.
-Propagation of genetically modified T cells on activating and propagating cells, or AaPC, provide a competitive advantage over other non-viral methods of modification.
-The SB system combined with artificial antigen-presenting cells can selectively propagate and thus retrieve CAR+ T cells suitable for human application.
-T cells can also be genetically modified using these technologies to target a panel (several) cancer antigen targets.
-We are on the verge of implementing technology to manufacture "minimally-manipulated" T cells within days of gene transfer by electroporation.
+The platform exclusively licensed from MD Anderson by the Company and its collaboration partner Intrexon, uses the exclusive Sleeping Beauty, or SB, system, to generate and characterize new CAR-T designs, which enables a high throughput approach to evaluate the CAR-T candidates.
+In addition, we can rapidly assemble CARs, for example by using an "EZ-CAR-T" platform to fashion immuno-receptors that differ in specificity and ability to activate T cells.
+These CAR-T molecules are evaluated in a "go/no go" system based on measurements of T-cell function, phenotype, and genotype.
+We believe this non-viral gene transfer using the SB system is unique in the field of oncology and may avoid the expense and manufacturing difficulty associated with creating T cells engineered to express CAR and TCR using viral vectors.
+After electroporation, the transposon/transposase improves the efficiency of integration of donor plasmids used to express CAR and other transgenes in T cells.
+Propagation of genetically modified T cells on activating and propagating cells, or AaPC, may provide a competitive advantage over other non-viral methods of modification.
+The SB system combined with AaPC can selectively propagate and thus retrieve CAR+ T cells suitable for human application.
+The time in culture with AaPC can be shortened to manufacture "minimally-manipulated" T cells within days of gene transfer by electroporation.
+Furthermore, we are exploring technologies that eliminate the need for in vitro propagation.
+Examples of other cell engineering techniques that we expect to employ with the SB system include induced pluripotent stem cell (iPSC) processing technologies combined with Laser-enabled Analysis and Processing, or LEAP®, which consists of computerized image-based selection and laser processing for very rapid cell identification and purification as well as AttSite® Recombinases, which involves stable, targeted gene integration and expression with proprietary serine recombinases.

-We expect this platform will rapidly integrate with Intrexon's RTS® and multigenic control gene programs.
-The programs are also designed and built for rapid transition to universal donor products or minimally manipulated point of care products.
-Dr. Laurence Cooper and colleagues at MD Anderson recently published research which demonstrated that transformed, primary, and pluripotent stem cells can be permanently modified to eliminate HLA-A expression, demonstrating how to generate a priori cells from one allogeneic donor for infusion into multiple recipients representing a significant step towards our goal of on-demand therapy that can be pre-deployed at multiple sites and infused when needed.
-The primary factor limiting the development of a universal donor product is the existence of graft-vs-host response, or GVHD.
-GVHD occurs because the newly transplanted cells regard the recipient's body as foreign.
-When this happens, the newly transplanted cells attack the recipient's body.
-Additional research from Dr. Cooper and colleagues at MD Anderson suggests that "universal" allogeneic T cells generated from one donor could be administered to multiple recipients.
-This is achieved by genetically editing CD19-specific CAR+ T cells to eliminate expression of the endogenous a β TCR, the gene responsible for triggering GVHD, without compromising CAR-dependent effector functions.
-Genetically modified T cells are generated using the SB system to stably introduce the CD19-specific CAR with subsequent permanent deletion of a or β TCR chains with nucleases.
-The translation of the SB system and AaPC for use in clinical trials highlights how a nimble and cost-effective approach to developing genetically modified T cells can be used to implement clinical trials infusing next-generation T cells with improved therapeutic potential.
+The primary factor limiting the current deployment of a universal donor product is the potential for graft-vs-host response, or GVHD.
+GVHD occurs if infused third-party T cells regard the recipient's body as foreign.
+Previous research from Dr. Cooper and colleagues at MD Anderson suggests that "universal" allogeneic T cells generated from one donor could be administered to multiple recipients.
+This is achieved by genetically editing CD19-specific CAR+ T cells to eliminate expression of the endogenous a & TCR, the gene responsible for triggering GVHD, without compromising CAR-dependent effector functions.
+Dr. Laurence Cooper and colleagues at MD Anderson also published research which demonstrated that T cells can be permanently modified to eliminate HLA-A expression, demonstrating how to a priori generate cells from one allogeneic donor for infusion into multiple recipients.
+These studies represent steps towards our goal of on-demand therapy that can be pre-deployed at multiple sites and infused when needed.
+The translation of the SB system and AaPC for use in clinical trials has the potential to show how a nimble and cost-effective approach to developing genetically modified T cells can be used to implement clinical trials infusing next-generation T cells with improved therapeutic potential.
 We are expanding our initial trials targeting CD19 and planning to conduct additional trials with re-designed CAR-Ts expanding beyond CD19+ tumor cells.